 Many biomarker tests are non-invasive as biomarkers are measured in a blood or urine sample.
 Biomarker tests can be repeated multiple times and can be done in both men with or without a prior prostate biopsy.

-What are the advantages of the new prostate biomarkers?
+What are the advantages of new prostate cancer biomarkers?

 In contrast to a PSA test, biomarker tests allow for the discrimination between prostate cancer and ‘benign’ prostate conditions such as prostatitis and BPH (adenoma).
 And because they also include genetic information from a patient, they are more reliable than traditional risk calculators.